How is an Open Badge Constructed?

 A key decision for any organization that desires to create, issue, and manage Open Badges is whether to build the functionality into an existing platform or license access to an external platform for this functionality.

 Systems are built to enable users to create, issue, and manage Open Badges supporting any or all of the following capabilities:

 - Import, curate, and share Open Badges

 The Open Badges standard (below) is a technical specification that guides the development of these capabilities.
-IMS provides conformance certification to Open Badge products to ensure interoperability with the broader Open Badges ecosystem of tools and systems.
+1EdTech provides conformance certification to Open Badges products to ensure interoperability with the broader Open Badges ecosystem of tools and systems.